mehmandarov/mehmandarov.github.io/_posts/2017-01-29-confluence-and-aws.markdown

 ![Start with selecting a blueprint] [6]

-I didn't choose any triggers for now and continue to the configuration page.
+I didn't choose any triggers for now and continued to the configuration page.
 When presented with function configuration you need to give it a name, description, runtime, and a .zip file with the code.
 At the end you will need to define a handler (which will typically be ```filename.function_name```), and a role.

 ![Fill out the rest of info] [7]